xavierleune/aerospike-client-php/doc/aerospike_getkeydigest.md

 # Aerospike::getKeyDigest

-Aerospike::getKeyDigest - Helper which computes the digest that for a given key
+Aerospike::getKeyDigest - helper method for building the key array

 ## Description

 ```
-public string Aerospike::getKeyDigest ( string $ns, string $set, int|string $pk )
+public string Aerospike::getKeyDigest (string $ns, string $set, string|int $pk)
 ```

-**Aerospike::getKeyDigest()** will return a string digest for the given key.
+**Aerospike::getKeyDigest()** will return the RIPEMD-160 digest corresponding to the hash of the key tuple.
+The digest is used to uniquely identify the record in the cluster.

 ## Parameters